Kovalit31/python-customcmd/docs/overview.md

 It's .run(args) method allows to start interactive console.

-The wrapper.commands package contains modules (see [modules](modules.md)), what contains functions This functions can be imported with .import_module()
+The wrapper.commands package contains modules (see [modules](modules.md)), what contains functions The modules with this functions can be imported with .import_module()

 ## Error codes and print handling